 In Parts 1-4 of the Set Up Sumo Logic tutorial, you learned how to install a collector and add a log source.
-Shifting gears now, let's set up a host metrics source and then visualize some data collected from the source.
+Shifting gears now, let's set up a host metrics source, visualize some data collected from the source, and then install the Host Metrics app for out-of-the-box dashboards.

 To start, we'll add a new host metrics source to the collector that you added in Part 1 of this tutorial.
 You can add multiple sources for a single collector.